Practical Protection Against DNS Rebinding Attacks

 How about QUAD9 Secure DNS Resolver?

-Other DNS resolvers are assumed to not provide protection, as this is not their goal.
+Other DNS resolvers are assumed not to provide protection, as this is not their goal.
 However, QUAD9 should block attempts of DNS rebinding attacks.

 Acknowledgment